 Once you start to realize what feels really good for you, it’s a sign you should be doing more of it.
 You should be leaning into whatever extra time you need and whatever types of activities are holding you back.

-Tips for working more effectively and efficiently during contracted hours.
+Tips for making teaching sustainable by working more effectively and efficiently during contracted hours:

 Now, I wanted to get more into specific strategies like we just talked about because that’s where you really shine.
 You have such a wealth of knowledge.
 What is one of your favorite strategies to better utilize classroom time while staying true to a teacher’s contractual work hours?